Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 We didn't bring in a load of cement blocks.

-you have to honor your agreement.
+The appellate court basically said that you have to honor your agreement.

-Well, the prosecutor in that case ran on, I'll charge Bill Cosby.
+Well, the prosecutor in that case ran on I'll charge Bill Cosby.

 Right.